Micro- and nanorobotics

 We have clarified the myth of motion randomness of particles on vibrating plate before they settles to nodal lines since the original experiments of Ernst Chladni in 1780s, and invented a multi-particle single actuator acoustic manipulation method.
 In contrary to many potential-trapping based acoustic manipulation methods, our technology is based on the out-of-nodal-line motion.

 By repeatedly measuring the position of objects and playing a selected musical note, our method allows independent trajectory following, pattern transformation, and sorting of multiple miniature objects in a wide range of materials, including electronic components, water droplets loaded on solid carriers, plant seeds, candy balls, and metal parts.

 Wetting and microfluidics

-We have developed methods to control liquid spreading using simple silicon undercut structures, which can confine the wetting of a range of liquids including the ones with very low surface tension.
+We have designed methods to control liquid spreading using simple silicon undercut structures, which can confine the wetting of liquids even with very low surface tension.

 We have also discovered that the electron beam of environmental scanning electron microscope (ESEM) can create precise patterns that have extreme wetting contrast of 150º and features as small as 1 µm.

 We also applied the hydrophilic-superhydrophobic patterns for gravity induced rapid deposition of nano-liter droplets.

 We have conducted extensive research on surface-tension assisted hybrid microassembly, including the first extensive study of how self-alignment and robotic pick-and-place can work together, how different process parameters, including surface chemical properties, topographical features, fabrication precision, and material softness, affect the surface-tension driven (or capillary) self-alignment.